biometricITC/cPP-biometrics/4_Methodology/BS SD.md

 micro facial textures that can be used to differentiate between the real and fake.
 However, such micro textures may not be evident in the low quality PAIs.
 The TOE may overlook such low quality PAIs if the PAD algorithm completely relies on micro textures to detect the PAIs.
-So, this EA requires to test all PAIs as specified in XXX.
+So, this EA requires the evaluator to test all PAIs as specified in C.1.2.2.
 However, the evaluator can omit some of them if the evaluator has a valid rationale based on information gained from the developer.

 Category | Level 1 | Level 2 | Level 3
 --- | --- | --- | ---